aldew5/PB-Optim/README.md

 # Optimizing PAC-Bayes
-Using second-order methods to optimize PAC-Bayes bounds.
+Using natural gradient optimizers to optimize PAC-Bayes bounds.
 This will be a flexible framework for optimizing different structured posteriors which has applications in many other domains.

 To run noisy KFAC on kfactored posterior for 10 epochs: